 Appropriate Vaccine Usage

-This indicates the percentage of patients who were given the flu and pneumonia vaccines.
-Higher vaccination rates should be the norm at this point.
+This tells you the percent of patients who were administered the pneumonia and flu vaccines.
+High vaccination rates should be the norm at this point.

 Residents Maintain Autonomy